JuanjoA/wagtail-news-time/README.md

 ## Fork updated of [wagtail-screencast-hellowagtail] (https://github.com/muthuridennis/wagtail-screencast-hellowagtail)

 ### Include bdd db.sqlite3 with data, for rapid view
-(no migrate needed, and superuser ir *admin* with password *admin*, but can create another superuser)
+(no migrate needed, and superuser is *admin* with password *admin*, but can create another superuser)

 ### How to use: